Azure/azure-quickstart-templates/demos/sports-analytics-architecture/README.md

 ## Overview
 This template deploys the services that are used in the **Sports Analytics Architecture on Azure**.
 This reference architecture is designed to provide individuals with a path to quickly build sports analytics solutions in Azure.
-More information about this reference architecture can be found at https://docs.microsoft.com/en-us/azure/architecture/example-scenario/analytics/sports-analytics-architecture-azure.
+More information about this reference architecture can be found at, [Build a sports analytics architecture on Azure](https://learn.microsoft.com/azure/architecture/example-scenario/analytics/sports-analytics-architecture-azure).

 This template will deploy the following resources:
 - **Azure Data Factory**: a fully managed, scalable, and serverless data integration service.
 It provides a data integration and transformation layer that works with various data stores.